Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetAnonymityRevokers.json
          :language: json

-.. function:: GetCryptographicParameters(blockHash: BlockHash) -> JsonResponse
+.. function:: GetCryptographicParameters(block_hash: BlockHash) -> JsonResponse

    Get the cryptographic parameters used in the given block.

-   :param blockHash: The block to query.
+   :param block_hash: The block to query.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
    :returns: The cryptographic parameters, or ``null`` if the block hash is
              malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?CryptographicParameters`` (see JSON schema below)